harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/README.md

 mongosh < part2-nosql/mongodb_operations.js

 ## Key Learnings
-Through this project, I learned how to clean and transform raw data and ingest it into a structured database, followed by querying the data to derive meaningful analysis.
-I also gained experience in ingesting data into MongoDB and performing queries on semi-structured data based on business requirements.
-Additionally, I learned how to design and implement ETL processes to move data from an OLTP system to an OLAP system.
-The project also helped me understand star schema design and how to generate analytical reports using a data warehouse.
+Through this project, I gained hands-on experience in cleaning and transforming raw data and ingesting it into a structured relational database, followed by querying the data to derive meaningful insights.
+I also developed practical knowledge of ingesting and querying semi-structured data using MongoDB based on specific business requirements.
+Additionally, the project enhanced my understanding of ETL processes for migrating data from OLTP systems to OLAP systems.
+Finally, I learned how to design and implement a star schema and generate analytical reports using a data warehouse.

 ## Challenges Faced